simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### Counter-Surveillance Awareness

 The primary audience for Eye Spy is anyone who wants ambient awareness of surveillance infrastructure in their immediate vicinity.
-Walking through a neighborhood, driving past a traffic intersection, or attending a public event - Eye Spy provides a real-time signal that collapses complex RF analysis into a single LED state.
+Walking through a neighborhood, driving past a traffic intersection, or attending a public event - Eye Spy provides a real-time signal that collapses complex RF analysis into a **single LED state**.

 ### AirTag Stalking Detection

 AirTag-based stalking is a documented problem.
-Eye Spy's follower detection engine (unknown persistent BLE MAC seen ≥3× over ≥5 minutes) specifically addresses modified or custom trackers that don't match Apple's known advertisement format.
-Combined with the direct AirTag detection, it provides two independent paths to catching a tracker that's following you.
+Eye Spy's **follower detection engine** (unknown persistent BLE MAC seen ≥3× over ≥5 minutes) specifically addresses modified or custom trackers that don't match Apple's known advertisement format.
+Combined with the direct AirTag detection, it provides **two independent paths to catching a tracker that's following you**.

 ### Rental Property / Hotel Room Inspection

 Entering a new hotel room or rental property with Eye Spy running gives a first-pass indication of unexpected BLE and WiFi-broadcasting devices.
-A camera keyword SSID match or surveillance OUI in the WiFi scan engine adds Caution-level points.
-This isn't a substitute for a proper RF sweep, but it adds a passive ambient layer to any physical inspection.
+A camera keyword SSID match or surveillance OUI in the WiFi scan engine adds Caution-level points. *This isn't a substitute for a proper RF sweep*, but it adds a passive ambient layer to any physical inspection.

 ### ALPR Deployments / Privacy Research